easyt0re/mmrotate/README.md

 </div>

 ## Introduction
+The original project is mmrotate.
+I forked a copy for my personal study.
+Let's hope I did it the correct way.

 MMRotate is an open-source toolbox for rotated object detection based on PyTorch.
 It is a part of the [OpenMMLab project](https://github.com/open-mmlab).